CSO Filiași

-Club Sportiv Orășenesc Filiași, commonly known as CSO Filiași, or simply as Filiași, is a Romanian football club based in Filiași, Dolj County, currently playing in the Liga III, the third tier of Romanian football.
+Club Sportiv Orășenesc Filiași, commonly known as CSO Filiași, or simply as Filiași, is a Romanian football club based in Filiași, Dolj County, currently playing in the Liga IV, the fourth tier of Romanian football.

 Founded in 2009, CSO Filiași competed at county level until 2014, when the team earned promotion to Liga III.
 Since then, Filieșenii have established themselves as a stable mid-table side in the third tier, achieving four 2nd-place finishes in their series and reaching the quarter-finals of the Cupa României in the 2021–22 campaign.

 History

 Football in Filiași has been documented since the postwar period, when CFR Filiași was first mentioned in the press following a friendly match against the newly founded UNSR Craiova, which ended in a 6–3 victory.
 The first recorded lineup of the team included V. Gheorghe (Răcăreanu I), Stomnevici, Tobă, Olar, Bicică, Cricitoiu II, Rada, Răcăreanu II, Udrescu, Ruicu, and Merfu.
 Over the decades, the team competed in regional, district, and county championships under various names, including Progresul, Olimpia, Avântul, and TRAFO Filiași.

 In the mid-1990s, the club competed as Energo TMC Filiași in the Dolj County Championship.
 The 1995–96 season ended in relegation after a last-place finish.
 The team soon changed its name to Mecanica Filiași and earned promotion, but the return to a higher division proved difficult.
 A 17th-place finish in the 1997–98 season should have led to immediate relegation, but the team was spared due to the withdrawal of other clubs.
 However, the following campaign ended with an 18th-place finish, and relegation followed after a 3–4 loss in the promotion/relegation play-off against SCCF Giroc.

 Promotion to the fourth division was regained after winning Series II of the Dolj County second tier.
 In the summer of 2000, the club changed its name to Aquaterm Filiași following its takeover by the local water and heating utility and continued competing in the county’s top tier.

 The 2001–02 campaign ended with a 14th-place finish and another relegation, but the team was once again spared from dropping down after being taken over by the town authorities and renamed Asociația Sportivă Orășenească Filiași.
 In 2002–03, the team finished 16th in Divizia D – Dolj County but secured its place in the division by winning the promotion/relegation play-off 2–1 against Amaradia Melinești.

 Further difficulties emerged in the 2005–06 season, when financial problems led to the club’s withdrawal midway through the campaign, marking the end of a turbulent era in Filiași’s football history.

 A fresh start came in 2006, when Florea Spânu founded the Luceafărul Filiași Football School.
 Meanwhile, local authorities began investing in a new sports base, and in 2009, Club Sportiv Orășenesc Filiași was officially established.
 Promotion to Divizia D – Dolj County followed in 2011.